102nd Light Anti-Aircraft Regiment, Royal Artillery: Normandy

 I Corps was one of the assault formations on D Day, landing two divisions, followed by the rest of the corps over succeeding days.
 The main role of a corps LAA regiment was to protect headquarters and gun areas from air attack.
-Attacks by formations of up to 20 Messerschmitt Bf 109 and Focke-Wulf Fw 190 fighter-bombers began from D + 1, but initially were mainly directed at the shipping and beaches, or against the bridgeheads over the River Orne and Caen Canal at Benouville, rather than the frontline formations.
+Attacks by formations of up to 20 Messerschmitt Bf 109 and Focke-Wulf Fw 190 fighter-bombers began from D + 1, but initially were mainly directed at the shipping targets and beaches, or against the bridgeheads over the River Orne and Caen Canal at Benouville, rather than the frontline formations.
 From D + 6 the Luftwaffe 's objectives included positions in front of Caen where I Corps was battling to take the city.
 In the first three weeks of the campaign, 22 hostile aircraft were shot down over I Corps, though the LAA gunners still showed their inexperience.
 As the AA defences increased and Allied fighters gained air superiority, air attacks on the beachhead area diminished.

 102nd LAA Regiment covered I Corps during Operation Epsom, and then in Operation Charnwood, which finally succeeded in taking Caen on 9 July.
-Since the Allies had achieved air superiority over the beachhead, there was little call for AA defence, and AA units became increasingly used to supplement the artillery to support ground operations.
+Since the Allies had achieved air superiority over the beachhead, there was little call for AA defence, and AA units became increasingly used to supplementing the artillery to support ground operations.
 LAA units fired tracer to guide night attacks onto their objectives, and the Bofors guns were much in demand for infantry support.
 They could give useful close-range fire to help infantry working from cover to cover in the bocage; the Bofors' rapid fire was good for suppressing enemy heavy weapons, the 40 mm round's sensitive percussion fuze providing an airburst effect among trees.
 It was also used for 'bunker-busting', though the lack of protection made the gun detachment vulnerable to return fire.
-LAA units also provided 'refuge strips' for Air Observation Post aircraft spotting for the field guns: a Bofors troop deployed with Local Warning radar and ground observers could alert the pilot to the presence of enemy aircraft and provide protection for him.
+LAA units also provided 'refuge strips' for air observation post aircraft spotting for the field guns: a Bofors troop deployed with Local Warning radar and ground observers could alert the pilot to the presence of enemy aircraft and provide protection for him.

-On 23 July I Corps was placed under First Canadian Army and as II Canadian Corps began driving south towards Falaise in Operation Totalize on 8 August, I Corps extended the eastern flank.
+On 23 July, I Corps was placed under First Canadian Army and as II Canadian Corps began driving south towards Falaise in Operation Totalize on 8 August, I Corps extended the eastern flank.
 Once the breakout from the beachhead was achieved in mid August and II Canadian Corps closed off the Falaise Pocket, I Corps began advancing eastwards along the coast.
-On 30 August it crossed the River Seine.
+On 30 August, it crossed the River Seine.
 While Second Army drove quickly to Brussels and Antwerp, First Canadian Army swung north to clear the coast, with I Corps capturing Le Havre in Operation Astonia (10–12 September).
 By now the Luftwaffe was almost absent, having lost heavily and been driven from its airfields.